Fall Orientation 2018

 NVC PARKING PROXIMITY CARDS

-Proximity cards will be given out between Noon and 2pm to holders of valid Virginia Tech parking permits (hang tags or receipts of purchase).
+Proximity cards will be given out between 9:30am to Noon to holders of valid Virginia Tech parking permits (hang tags or receipts of purchase).
 Student parking at the NVC parking lot requires a proximity card.
 Please bring proof of parking permit/hang tag in order to register and receive proximity card.

 GRADUATE STUDENT SERVICES OFFICE (GSSO)